Top 10 Greatest Men of All Time

 A man who changed the world by his sheer will.
 He knew the world is full of suffering, and grudge, hatred, and selfishness will only divide the world.
 He was hated by a few people in his own country and was killed by one of his countrymen.
 But by the next century, when people will be more interconnected economically, culturally, and intellectually, then people will realize he was a pioneer who won the hearts of his people and enemies.
 Salute to the greatest man ever.

-Karl Marx A 19th-century German philosopher, economist, and political theorist, Marx co-authored "The Communist Manifesto" and wrote "Das Kapital," texts that form the basis of modern communism and socialism.
-His ideas on class struggle, the exploitation of labor, and materialist conception of history have deeply influenced political thought and have led to significant social and political movements.
+A 19th century German philosopher, economist, and political theorist, Marx co authored "The Communist Manifesto" and wrote "Das Kapital," texts that form the basis of modern communism and socialism.
+His ideas on class struggle, the exploitation of labor, and the materialist conception of history have deeply influenced political thought and have led to significant social and political movements.
 Although contentious, Marx's critiques of capitalism have been studied extensively and have contributed to the fields of sociology, economics, and history.
 His work has had a profound impact on shaping political landscapes around the world.

 One of the greatest thinkers ever to have lived, he discovered the laws of social development and described the mechanisms of functioning of capitalism.